nifvimp/pymavlink-test/README.md

 ```
 xvfb-run --auto-servernum webots --mode=fast --no-rendering --stdout --stderr --minimize --batch /path/to/world/file
 ```
+## NOTES
+Uses `.gitignore` file to specify what files to not copy into docker.
+This should probably change.
 ## ISSUES
- - GUI ISSUE - doesn't display 3D view of webots, probably because of this warning
+ - GUI ISSUE - doesn't display 3D view of webots, probably because of this warning or driver issue.
 ```
 WARNING: System below the minimal requirements.